raviqqe/stak/doc/src/content/docs/hot-reload.md

 ---
-title: Hot module reloading of Scheme scripts in Rust
+title: Hot reloading of Scheme scripts in Rust
 description: How to reload Scheme scripts dynamically while Rust programs keep running
 ---